Last Updated: August 12, 2024

 Former Tiburon Mansion

-In 2001 Andre and Steffi paid $23 million for a sprawling estate in the exclusive Marin County town of Tiburon.
-The 3.5 acre property featured a 10,500 square-foot mansion, 2,500 square foot guest house, two swimming pools, three spas, a hot tub, a cold plunge, a stream, and a hydrotherapy waterfall.
+In 2001, Andre and Steffi Graf paid $23 million for a sprawling estate in the exclusive Marin County town of Tiburon.
+The 3.5-acre property (pictured above) featured a 10,500-square-foot mansion, 2,500 square foot guest house, two swimming pools, three spas, a hot tub, a cold plunge, a stream, and a hydrotherapy waterfall.
 The Agassi/Grafs initially listed the home for sale for $24.5 million.
 In January 2007 they accepted $20 million, a $3 million loss.
 The buyer was a hedge fund manager named Stuart Peterson.
 Stuart is the manager of a hedge fund called Artis Capital.
 In 2005, Artis and Sequoia Capital gave the founders of YouTube $11.5 million in venture capital funding.
 Three months before buying the Tiburon property, Google purchased YouTube for $1.65 billion in Google stock.
 Artis received 176,621 shares of Google from the deal.
-At the time the deal closed those shares were worth $83 million.
-If Artis held on to those shares, after various stock splits, today the holdings would be worth close to $1 billion.
+At the time the deal closed, those shares were worth $83 million.
+If Artis held on to those shares after various stock splits, today the holdings would be worth close to $1 billion.

-After buying Andre and Stefi's house for $20 million, Stuart and his wife shocked their neighbors when the filed plans to completely raze the entire property.
-In its place they constructed a 20,000+ square foot multi-structure compound with perfect views of the Golden Gate.
-Today the property is likely worth $60-80 million.
+After buying Andre and Stefi's house for $20 million, Stuart and his wife shocked their neighbors when they filed plans to completely raze the entire property.
+In its place, they constructed a 20,000+ square foot multi-structure compound with perfect views of the Golden Gate.
+Today, the property is likely worth $60-80 million.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.